openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Message 3

-message_3 SHALL be a bit string, as defined below:
+message_3 SHALL be a CBOR sequence, as defined below:

 ~~~~~~~~~~~~
 message_3 = (
-  CIPHERTEXT_3: bstr,
+  CIPHERTEXT_3: << CIPHERTEXT_SEQUENCE >>
 )

+; This defines an array, the elements of
+; which are to be used in a CBOR Sequence:

+CIPHERTEXT_SEQUENCE = [CIPHERTEXT_3A, CIPHERTEXT_3B]

+CIPHERTEXT_3A = bstr
+CIPHERTEXT_3B = bstr
 ~~~~~~~~~~~~

 where:

-- CIPHERTEXT_3 is a concatenation of two different ciphertexts, each of it a CBOR Sequence:
+- CIPHERTEXT_3 is CBOR byte string, with value the binary representation of a CBOR Sequence composed of the following two elements:

-  - CIPHERTEXT_3A is CBOR Sequence calculated with a binary additive stream cipher, using a KESYSTREAM_3 generated with EDHOC_Expand and the following plaintext:
+  - CIPHERTEXT_3A is CBOR byte string, with value calculated by means of a binary additive stream cipher, XORing a KESYSTREAM_3 generated with EDHOC_Expand and the following plaintext:

     - PLAINTEXT_3A = ( ID_CRED_PSK )

-  - CIPHERTEXT_3B is a COSE_Encrypt0 object as defined in Sections 5.2 and 5.3 of {{RFC9052}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in Section 5.2 of {{RFC9528}}, plaintext PLAINTEXT_3B and the following parameters as input:
+  - CIPHERTEXT_3B is the 'ciphertext' of COSE_Encrypt0 object as defined in [Section 5.2](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.2) and [Section 5.3 of RFC9528](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.3), with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in [Section 5.2](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.2), plaintext PLAINTEXT_3B and the following parameters as input:

     - protected = h''
     - external_aad = << Enc(ID_CRED_PSK), TH_3 >>
-    - K_3 and IV_3 as defined in Section 5.2
+    - K_3 and IV_3 as defined in [Section 5.2](#message-2)
     - PLAINTEXT_3B = ( ?
 EAD_3 )

-The Initiator computes TH_4 = H( TH_3, ID_CRED_PSK, PLAINTEXT_3, CRED_PSK ), defined in Section 5.2.
+The Initiator computes TH_4 = H( TH_3, ID_CRED_PSK, PLAINTEXT_3B, CRED_PSK ), defined in [Section 5.2](#message-2).

 ## Message 4

-message_4 is mandatory and is a CBOR sequence, defined as:
+message_4 is optional and is a CBOR sequence, defined as:

 ~~~~~~~~~~~~
 message_4 = (